Suhas1131/Neutrino-Direction-Reconstruction/README.md

 ## Visual Examples

-The figures below are representative visualizations from an earlier prototype used to develop the workflow.
+The figures below are representative visualizations that were used to develop this workflow.
 They are included to show the structure of the data and the prediction task.

 ### Clean Timing Map Example